 All you’ll need is some oat flour (or whole oats which you can grind into flour in your blender!), apple sauce, maple syrup, blueberries and some other pancake essentials like baking powder and vinegar.

 They’re ready to eat in just about 15 minutes and perfect with a (very) generous pour of maple syrup on top!
+If you love this recipe, try my peanut butter waffles next!

 For this recipe you can use either whole oats or oat flour.
 If you use whole oats, simple grind them into a flour using a high speed blender or food processor.